alchemist09/inventory-management/README.md

   > pip install -r requirements.txt

 ### Running Application
 Start the application by running the run.py file from the terminal.
+Go to idnex paeg and login using credentials:- username:admin, password:lpi02H6q6F